Can I write a short blog on my childhood memories of the Chequered Skipper?

 Big problem thinking about it, it was 50 years ago and I was only ten!

 In 1969, a friend had talked me into going on a nature based holiday with the local Natural History club.
 We were based in the village of Nassington and I think the building we stayed in with half a dozen like-minded children was some sort of outdoor pursuit centre.
 Our leader, as far as I can remember, was a Mr Payne from Northampton.

-On our last day we were taken to woods, somewhere in the area of Bedford Purlieus, where we were given saws and axes! - no Health and Safety in those days, and spent the day cutting down small Turkey Oaks which had taken over much of the terrain.
+On our last day we were taken to woods, somewhere in the area of Bedford Purlieus, where we were given saws and axes - no Health and Safety in those days!
+We spent the day cutting down small Turkey Oaks which had taken over much of the terrain.

 It was during the day that we were called over by a very excited Mr Payne who showed us a small brown and gold butterfly perched on some vegetation.
 We were told by him that this was a Chequered Skipper and it was quite a rarity.
 I do remember that he managed to get a photograph of it on a very old camera!

 The butterfly we saw that day has always stuck in my mind and it wasn’t until my interest in butterflies surfaced again in later years that I found out that it was no longer with us and I now realise just how lucky I am to have seen this butterfly before it disappeared completely.

 Would you like to help this incredible species?
 There are numerous ways in which you can:

 - Why not volunteer for Back from the Brink?
 Check out our events page for opportunities near you.

 - Help us to spread the word of this species, and the others we will be helping over the next 3 years, by sharing our message across our Twitter, Facebook, Instagram and YouTube pages.
 Follow us: @naturebftb.

 - Finally - help support the work we do across England by donating.
 Our impact will be greater with your help.